TakashiSasaki/NotoFontImages/readme.txt

 Language data and some sample texts are from the Unicode CLDR project.

 Note:
-Since this repository is not official one, please let me ( https://twitter.com/TakashiSasaki ) know i I need to delete it.
+Since this repository is not official one, please let me ( https://twitter.com/TakashiSasaki ) know if I need to delete it.
 I don't want to make wrong use of these fonts and also want to prevent abuses of intellectual property rights.